EliezerAmbion/flutter_recipe_app/README.md

 # Recipe App

+- I have decided to go with the suggested project which is a recipe app.

-This is a recipe app built using the Model-View-Controller (MVC) architecture.
+This is a recipe app was built using the Model-View-Controller (MVC) architecture.
 As a developer, I am currently in the process of learning this architecture, and this app was built as part of that learning process.

 To speed up the development process, I decided to use a static backend (API) that I downloaded from Google.
-This allowed me to focus on building the application and futher learning of architectures.
+This allowed me to focus on building the application and to futher learn architectures.

 ### Functionality